General quantum correlation from nonreal values of Kirkwood-Dirac quasiprobability over orthonormal product bases: General quantum correlation from the nonreality of Kirkwood-Dirac quasiprobability over orthonormal product bases

-Let us further show that, for any generic mixed state, the two-sided w-nonclassical correlation sets an observable lower bound to the negativity of quantumness, a measure of general quantum correlation which quantifies the amount of entanglement that can be activated via a local measurement of the subsystem \cite{Nakano negativity of quantumness trace norm l1 norm,Piani discord generates entanglement via measurement}.
-First, starting from the definition of the two-sided w-nonclassical correlation in Eq. (\ref{two-sided w-nonclassical correlation}), we have
+Let us further show that, for any bipartite state, the one-sided and the two-sided KD nonclassical correlation sets a lower bound to the negativity of quantumness, a measure of general quantum correlation which quantifies the amount of entanglement that can be activated via a local measurement of the subsystem during the pre-measurement stage \cite{Nakano negativity of quantumness trace norm l1 norm,Piani discord generates entanglement via measurement}. \\ {\bf Proposition 6}.
+For any bipartite state $\varrho_{AB}$ on a finite-dimensional Hilbert space, the following ordering of quantity applies: